drtamaskovacs/sptech_homepage/src/content/projects/project_IGS_Atlas_2025/index.md

 All replication, transformation, and semantic modeling steps were implemented in dbt, chosen for its minimal footprint and command-line operation without any UI or cloud dependency.

-As a result, SP Technologies established a fully automated end-to-end data pipeline requiring zero manual intervention and delivered a standardized, governance-compliant reporting layer accessible to all participating institutions.
+SP Technologies established a fully automated end-to-end data pipeline requiring zero manual intervention and delivered a standardized, governance-compliant reporting layer accessible to all participating institutions.

 ## Result